technoidentity/devfractal/resources/code-review-checklist.md

 5. Make sure all data from external world, like user input, network requests, etc are fully validated.
 All validation must happen at boundaries.

+### Testing

+1. Make sure all complex code has accompanying tests.

+2. Make sure all user facing API's have integration tests.

+3. Make sure all developer facing API's have unit tests.

+### Correctness

+1. Make sure the code is simple and there's no unnecessary complexity.

+2. Make sure data is either immutable or not shared.

+3. All global data should be immutable.

+4. Mutability is handled through pointers.

+5. Make sure the code is as strongly typed as possible.
+There are no uses of 'top' type like 'any' or 'object'.
+6. MAke sure computations are pure functions.
+There are no side effects like mutating global state or making network requests.

+7. Make sure effect functions have no computation/logic.

 ### Generic